openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _block-access:

--  The scope of a name declared within a statement block is the body of such statement block from the point of declaration, and down to the end of the block (*block scope*).
+-  The scope of a name declared inside a statement block is the body of such statement block from the point of declaration, and down to the end of the block (*block scope*).